Deanmv/Dissertation/README.md

 `~/SiriProxy/plugins/`

-There you will need to create the folder `SiriProxy-Logic` and then put the files from this repo into that folder.
-So then you have:
+There you will need to create the folder `siriproxy-logic` and then put the files from this repo into that folder.
+E.g. So then you have:

-`~/SiriProxy/plugins/SiriProxy-Logic/these repo files`
+`~/SiriProxy/plugins/siriproxy-logic/these repo files`

 Configuiring